 Violating a restraining order, or 209a order, in Massachusetts is a misdemeanor crime.
-Anyone convicted of violating a Massachusetts restraining order can face up to two and a half years in jail.
+Anyone convicted of violating a Massachusetts restraining faces up to two and a half years in jail.

 Every District Attorney’s office in Massachusetts takes restraining order violation cases very seriously.
 Some counties have special prosecutors who only handle domestic violence cases.
 Anyone charged with violating a restraining order should call Massachusetts restraining order Attorney Patrick Donovan.
 Attorney Donovan has successfully helped many clients fight the restraining order violation charges.